-Registering for classes will be done by your graduate studies department.
+Registering for classes will be done by the School of Education Program Coordinator.

 The University reserves the right to discontinue/cancel classes where registration is deemed insufficient and to change instructors or the meeting of classes when conditions make it necessary.